mrismanaziz/Reforestation/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.